godwinnwalozie/godwinnwalozie/README.md

 # Hi, I'm Godwin! 👋 😎

 ## 🚀 About Me
-I'm a data- driven Sales , a knack for numbers, tech savvy and a business leader.
+I'm data- driven sales - revenue operations and strategy Specialist , a knack for numbers, tech savvy and a business leader.
 Career-wise, I have over 13 years of combined work experience in the consultung and IT SaaS Industry.

-Havce held progressive roles as Sales and Revenue Operations specialist ,Data Analyst, Business Intelligence and Strategy Specialist.
+Havce held progressive roles in Sales and Revenue Operations ,Data Analyst, Business Intelligence and Strategy Specialist.
-Very passionate about Data Science -  Digital Product Management / Development
+Very passionate about Data Science -  Digital Product Management / Development.
 I am also experience in data analysis skills working with  ; Python Pandas, Matplotlib, Seaborn, Scipy, SQL Aspiring to improve my skills up to the level of Machine learning and other scientific applications